* You will need login information to access the UMS myCampus portal.

 What else do I need to know about the logo?

 The University of Maine crest art is trademarked.
 Products (such as t-shirts or mugs) printed with UMaine licensed names and marks must be produced by licensed vendors and must carry the TM symbol if the products are for resale.
-It is strongly recommended that items not for resale also be ordered through licensed vendors because of their familiarity with UMaine’s brand standards, access to official art files and the streamlined proofing process.
+It is strongly recommended that items not for resale also be ordered through licensed vendors because of their familiarity with UMaine’s brand standards, access to official art files, and the streamlined proofing process.
 Unlicensed vendors may be used only with written approval prior to purchase.
-Contact Dana Rickman at firstname.lastname@example.org to discuss your options for procurement of promotional items.
+Contact the UMaine Extension Communications and Marketing Team at email@example.com to discuss your options for the procurement of promotional items.

 Before utilizing new programmatic promotional items in your work, please see Policies & Procedures Manual, Section 4.11, The University of Maine crest art is trademarked.
 For additional information or any questions not addressed here, contact the Extension Communications and Marketing Team at firstname.lastname@example.org.